Yes, Planks Really Do Work This Many Muscles!

 Love ‘em or hate ‘em, planks are an incredible exercise to target your core, strengthen your entire body and improve your mind-muscle connection.
 For an isometric exercise (meaning there is muscle contraction without joint movement) that looks so simple, a plank works a surprising number of muscles.
 There’s a reason why they’re so difficult to hold and can have you shaking within seconds!

-We don’t just love planks for their full-body strengthening benefits - they’re also a great exercise for every fitness level, require minimal space and zero equipment, and there are plenty of epic plank variations to choose from such as side planks, plank jacks and X planks.
+We don’t just love planks for their full-body strengthening benefits - they’re also a great exercise for every fitness level, require minimal space and zero equipment, and there are plenty of epic plank variations to choose from such as plank rotations, hover to plank and plank & drags.
 Your options for switching things up or challenging yourself in new ways are endless.

 First off, what muscles do planks work?